Understanding How Sleep Affects Athletic Performance Is Key To Victory

 You Bet your Championship Trophy it Does

 In 2009 the Director of Sleep Medicine at Harvard Medical School, Dr. Czeisler, gave a presentation to Boston Celtics coach Doc Rivers.
-In it, the director presented some pretty amazing things that he’d seen in his research and experience pertaining to sleep and athletic performance:
+In it, the director presented some pretty amazing things that he’d seen in his research and experienced pertaining to sleep and athletic performance:

 – Average reaction time decreases by 320% if a person sleeps 4 to 5 hours every day for a week.
 Drinking about 5 beers leads to the same decrease in reaction time.